直接跳至内容部分

 • For a more practical test, press a piece of paper on your test fabric for 15 seconds, then immediately check the temperature of the pressed area.

-• The thermometer's quick response lets you rapidly test different heat settings until you find the right one.
-Mark or note this setting for future use.
+• Test different heat settings until you find the right one, then mark or note that setting for future use.

 • Set your press to 310°F and let it fully heat up.
 Position the thermometer about 14 inches from the surface.